decentralizedstack/website/Whitepaper.md

 With Nodesphere, apps will be able to combine multiple data sources into one common interface and perform computations on these data sets to create unique outputs.

 ##Identity
 Identity is at the core of the LSN, serving as a constant between apps that utilize a user's data.
-No longer will users have to choose between creating a new username and password for each new app or compromising privacy by using third-party "social sign-on" services.
+No longer will users have to choose between creating a username and password or compromising privacy by using third-party "social sign-on" services each time they use a new app.
 The LSN incorporates identity technology which a) gives users full control while b) preserving a familiar and high-quality user experience.

 ###OpenName
 The OpenName protocol is a "decentralized name, identity, and auth protocol built on Bitcoin technology" [10].
 By combining asymmetric cryptography with a distributed public ledger and transaction processing system, the OpenName protocol provides a digital identity that is at the same time a) secure b) decentralized and c) human-readable [11].
 This satisfies the requirement that users have full control while preserving a familiar and high-quality user experience.